delgermurun/jina/docs/chapters/crud/index.md

 1. **Update flows**

    In the context of Flows with segmenters and chunkers, a Document may end up being split into chunks.
 Currently, the Update request will not work for these.
-You can still perform a replace operation, by first deleting the document (which will delete its chunks) and then adding the new version.
+You will need to manually remove the chunks by their `ids`.
+Then you can remove the parent document as well, by its `id`.
+Finally, you can index the new document, with its new contents (and thus new, different child chunks).

 1. **Sharding, replicas**